mjdilworth/links/README.md

 >go install github.com/user_name/hello

-this will creat the binary in your GOPATH/bin
+This will create the binary in your GOPATH/bin

 run this "hello" binary